 The Program's responsibilities in business reorganization cases include such matters as the appointment of trustees when there are grounds to suspect that current management has participated in fraud, dishonesty, or other improper activity.
-The U.S. Trustee seeks the appointment of examiners when independent investigations are needed.
-The U.S. Trustees have appointed independent examiners to investigate the financial affairs of DBSI, Inc., the Tribune Company, and other chapter 11 debtors.
-In DBSI, the U.S. Trustee sought and obtained the appointment of a chapter 11 trustee after an examiner filed a report showing that management had misused the proceeds of a \$90 million notes offering.
+The U.S. Trustee also seeks the appointment of examiners when independent investigations are needed.
+The U.S. Trustees have appointed independent examiners to investigate the financial affairs of the Tribune Company, Dynegy Holdings, LLC, and other chapter 11 debtors.
 In the Tribune Company case, the U.S. Trustee supported the appointment of an examiner to investigate and evaluate potential claims arising from a pre-bankruptcy leveraged buyout.
 The U.S. Trustee also successfully sought the appointment of a chapter 11 trustee in the Thornburg Mortgage Company case based on evidence that corporate officers had established a parallel company that was using Thornburg employees and resources to operate its business.
-Chapter 11 trustees were also appointed in cases such as Rothstein Rosenfeld Adler (an out-of-trust law firm), M.W.
-Sewall (an oil company with highlyconflicted management), The Vaughan Company Realtors (where the debtor allegedly participated in a pre-bankruptcy Ponzi scheme involving approximately 600 investors with over \$80 million in claims being asserted) and MF Global (parent and affiliates of commodities brokerage with an estimated \$1.2 billion in missing customer funds).
+In Dynegy, the U.S. Trustee filed a motion seeking the appointment of a trustee after the examiner appointed by the U.S. Trustee concluded, among other things, that a pre-petition restructuring by Dynegy and related companies was a fraudulent conveyance.
+The examiner's report and the U.S. Trustee's motion resulted in a generally consensual resolution by the parties of issues that could otherwise have been litigated for years.
+U.S. Trustees also appointed Chapter 11 trustees in cases such as Rothstein Rosenfeld Adler (an out-of-trust law firm), M.W.
+Sewall (an oil company with highly-conflicted management), The Vaughan Company Realtors (where the debtor allegedly participated in a pre-bankruptcy Ponzi scheme involving approximately 600 investors with over \$80 million in claims being asserted) and MF Global (parent and affiliates of commodities brokerage with an estimated \$1.2 billion in missing customer funds).